-Yes, Uber is accessible in Turkey, albeit in limited quantities.
+Yes, Uber is accessible in Turkey, however in limited quantities.
 On Jan.
-13, the mobile ride-sharing application Uber reopened to users in Turkey, putting into effect a December court judgment that overturned the app’s prohibition on the grounds that it did not provide unfair competition to taxis in Istanbul.
-In accordance with a court ruling, Turkey’s Information Technologies and Communication Agency (BTK) removed an access prohibition on the application and website.
-The lifting of the prohibition in December was startling since it contradicted President Recep Tayyip Erdogan’s comment in 2019 that Uber cars were “pirate taxis,” indicating that they were unlawful, despite the fact that it was used by 14,500 taxi drivers in Istanbul alone.
-Uber’s XL service is still illegal since the court’s overturning of the prohibition still maintains that the feature unfairly competes with taxis, which charge a flat fee regardless of the size of the car, unlike Uber XL, which charges a flat rate regardless of the size of the vehicle.
+13, the mobile ride-sharing application Uber reopened to users in Turkey, putting into effect a December court judgment that overturned the app’s prohibition because it did not provide unfair competition to taxis in Istanbul.
+By a court ruling, Turkey’s Information Technologies and Communication Agency (BTK) removed an access prohibition on the application and website.

 In Turkey, only cars with a valid passenger transport license and taxis (but only those who want to work with Uber) are permitted to operate for Uber.
 As a result, if you request an Uber vehicle, you will be sent a VIP Mercedes Vito or Volkswagen Caravelle-style car (UberXL) or a yellow taxi.
 Uber is presently only accessible in Istanbul, Marmaris, Bodrum, and Cesme, thus it is not as widespread in Turkey as it is elsewhere.
 The Uber app is the sole method to get an Uber.
 Your pickup location will be filled in automatically using your phone’s GPS, and your destination will be manually entered into the app.
 After you’ve entered your location, you’ll be able to choose the sort of car you want for your journey.
 For most car types, Uber will also display you the entire amount of your fare.
 The meter may calculate your final charge if you request a cab using the Uber app.
 The app will find a driver for you when you pick your car type and confirm your journey.
 Your car’s license plate, make and model, and driver’s photo will all be shown.
 When the car comes, climb inside and begin your journey.